imNCNUwilliam/classify-rv32i/README.md

 # ASSIGNMENT 2: CLASSIFY

 ## INTRODUCTION
 In Assignment 2, we obtained a framework to execute RV32I with UCB CS61C Venus (RISV-V Simulator).
-Within the framework, we have to modified to several draft RV32I assemblies used for Artificial Neural Network (ANN) on Handwritten Digit Classification.
+Within the framework, we have to modified several draft RV32I assemblies used for Artificial Neural Network (ANN) on Handwritten Digit Classification.

 ## ABOUT THE FRAMEWORK